How To

 How To Convert JSON to CSV

 If you've ever wanted to work with a large JSON file in Excel, a BI tool like Tableau, or another application that requires a tabular format, you know how painful it can be to convert JSON to CSV.
 In this blog, we'll show you how you can convert large JSON files to CSV online with Gigasheet.
-Gigasheet is a no-code, cybersecurity data workbench that allows analysts to work efficiently with huge security datasets – and you can use the free version to convert JSON to CSV.
+Gigasheet is a no-code, big data workbench that allows analysts to work efficiently with huge datasets – and you can use the free version to convert JSON to CSV.

 For those uninitiated, JSON stands for JavaScript Object Notation and is a lightweight data-interchange format.
 It's essentially a "text format that is completely [programming] language independent but uses conventions that are familiar to programmers."
 If you're not a programmer, it can be a bit intimidating to work with large files of JSON data.
 JSON is often used to send data between computers and databases and most modern programming languages to include code to generate and parse JSON data.
 JSON is an ideal format for larger data sets that have a hierarchically structured relationship, but this structure also makes it difficult to analyze in tools that expect data to be in rows and columns.